Procedure: Work health and safety management system – Management review

 - The outcome of the WHS management review including any actions arising from the review will be documented in details in the final University WHS Committee Meeting minutes.

-- The Associate Director, Work Environment Group, (AD WEG) is responsible for providing the outcome of management review in the Annual WHS Report to the Director, Human Resources for endorsement.
+- The Deputy Chief People Officer (Safety and Wellbeing) is responsible for providing the outcome of the management review in the Annual WHS Report to the Chief People Officer (People and Culture) for endorsement.

 - The Chief Operating Officer (COO) sponsors the endorsed Annual WHS Report for Council meetings.